acordonez/practice_with_ravelry/README.md

 ## Prerequisites
 - Have Python 3 installed
+- Install the following packages: requests, csv, numpy, datetime, matplotlib, scipy (only requests and csv are needed to use the rav_get functions or ravelry_session class)
-- Get Ravelry API key (Basic Auth works.
+- Get Ravelry API key (Basic Auth is ok.
 See https://www.ravelry.com/api)

 ## Installation
 1. Clone the repo (git clone https://github.com/acordonez/practice_with_ravelry.git)